 • must be currently working in a New Zealand hospital and have completed a minimum of 52 weeks of Orthopaedics at Registrar level or above in a New Zealand Orthopaedic Department prior to the closing date for applications.

-• from and including the 2023 application year (this means the year of application) must have successfully completed the Clinical Exam (CE) at the time of application.
+• must have successfully completed the Clinical Exam (CE) at the time of application.

 All applications are made through an online application